Moons of Uranus: Irregular moons

-As of 2005 Uranus is known to have nine irregular moons, which orbit it at a distance much greater than that of Oberon, the furthest of the large moons.
-All the irregular moons are probably captured objects that were trapped by Uranus soon after its formation.
-The diagram illustrates the orbits of those irregular moons discovered so far.
-The moons above the X axis are prograde, those beneath are retrograde.
-The radius of the Uranian Hill sphere is approximately 73 million km.

-Uranus's irregular moons range in size from 120–200 km (Sycorax) to about 20 km (Trinculo).
-Unlike Jupiter's irregulars, Uranus's show no correlation of axis with inclination.
-Instead, the retrograde moons can be divided into two groups based on axis/orbital eccentricity.
-The inner group includes those satellites closer to Uranus (a < 0.15 rH) and moderately eccentric (~0.2), namely Francisco, Caliban, Stephano, and Trinculo.
-The outer group (a > 0.15 rH) includes satellites with high eccentricity (~0.5): Sycorax, Prospero, Setebos, and Ferdinand.
+Uranus's irregular moons range in size from 120 to 200 km (Sycorax) to under 10 km (S/2023 U 1).
+Due to the small number of known Uranian irregular moons, it is not yet clear which of them belong to groups with similar orbital characteristics.
+The only known group among Uranus's irregular moons is the Caliban group, which is clustered at orbital distances between 6-7 e6km and inclinations between 141°–144°.
+The Caliban group includes three retrograde moons, which are Caliban, S/2023 U 1, and Stephano.

 The intermediate inclinations 60° < i < 140° are devoid of known moons due to the Kozai instability.
 In this instability region, solar perturbations at apoapse cause the moons to acquire large eccentricities that lead to collisions with inner satellites or ejection.
 The lifetime of moons in the instability region is from 10 million to a billion years.

-Margaret is the only known irregular prograde moon of Uranus, and it currently has the most eccentric orbit of any moon in the Solar System, though Neptune's moon Nereid has a higher mean eccentricity.
-As of 2008, Margaret's eccentricity is 0.7979.
+Margaret is the only known irregular prograde moon of Uranus, and it has one of the most eccentric orbits of any moon in the Solar System.

 List

 The Uranian moons are listed here by orbital period, from shortest to longest.
 Moons massive enough for their surfaces to have collapsed into a spheroid are highlighted in light blue and bolded.
 The inner and major moons all have prograde orbits.
 Irregular moons with retrograde orbits are shown in dark grey.
 Margaret, the only known irregular moon of Uranus with a prograde orbit, is shown in light grey.
-The orbits and mean distances of the irregular moons are variable over short timescales due to frequent planetary and solar perturbations, therefore the listed orbital elements of all irregular moons are averaged over a 8,000-year numerical integration by Brozović and Jacobson (2009).
-Their orbital elements are all based on the epoch of 1 January 2000 Terrestrial Time.
+The orbits and mean distances of the irregular moons are variable over short timescales due to frequent planetary and solar perturbations, therefore the listed orbital elements of all irregular moons are averaged over a 10,000-year numerical integration by Sheppard et al. (2024).
+These may differ from osculating orbital elements provided by other sources.
+The orbital elements of the inner moons listed here are based on the epoch of 1 January 2025; those for the major moons are based on the epoch of 1 January 2000; while orbital elements of irregular satellites are based on the epoch of 1 January 2020.

-Sources: NASA/NSSDC, Sheppard, et al. 2005.
-For the recently discovered outer irregular moons (Francisco through Ferdinand) the most accurate orbital data can be generated with the Minor Planet Center's Natural Satellites Ephemeris Service.
-The irregulars are significantly perturbed by the Sun.